Last Updated on 11 August 2025 by LizzyBP

 Folk Art Market – A Great Place To Get a Souvenir

-Folk artists from all over Hungary present their craft goods that make an excellent souvenir:
+Folk artists from all over Hungary and the Czech Republic present their craft goods that make an excellent souvenir:

 - Pottery,